Skip to content

 GPA Calculator

 Calculate your cumulative GPA on the standard 4.0 scale by adding each course with its letter grade and credit hours.
+Great for high school students tracking class rank, college students checking scholarship and honor-roll cutoffs, and applicants modeling how a final semester will move their cumulative average.

 Cumulative GPA